On the Doppler distortion of the sea-wave spectra: Introduction

-where ${\mathbf v}$ is the chaotic quasi-periodic function of time with the zero mean value.
-In this case the frequency spectrum $F(\omega)$ becomes wider.
+In the well-known article by Kitaigorodskii, Krasitskii, Zaslavskii \cite{KKZ1975} it was considered that ${\vec v}$ is a random function on time.
+In fact, it is a quasi-periodic function with random envelope.
+In the present paper we simplify the problem and assume that ${\vec v}$ is a pure periodic function.
+Another word, we study modification of the spectrum due to a presence of a long monochromatic wave.
+This assumption gives us an opportunity to develop the analytical theory up to explicit formulae.

 The present paper is devoted to the quantitative theory of this without any doubt very important phenomenon.
-We consider it in a very simplified way, supposing that ${\mathbf v}$ is sinusoidal function of time, i.e. assuming that the long wave is strictly monochromatic.
-This supposition is not too unreal.
-Undoubtedly this gives us the correct order of magnitude.
-All the more the result of this paper is quite clearly understandable.
+We consider it in a very simplified way, supposing that ${\vec v}$ is a sinusoidal function of time, i.e. assuming that the long wave is strictly monochromatic.
+In spite of simplicity this assumption no doubt gives us the correct order of magnitude.

 In Sect.
-2 we introduced the general notations (following Phillips).
+2 we introduced the common notations (following Phillips).
 In Sect.
 3 the general formula for spectrum (taking into account Doppler shifting) is derived.
 It is convenient to introduce a new set of dimensionless variables, this is considered in Sect.
 4. In Sect.
-5 we develop an important case of dispersion $\omega^2 = g k$ ("deep water") where g is the gravity acceleration, k is the wave number equal to $2 \pi/\lambda$.
+5 we develop an important case of dispersion $\omega^2 = g k$ ("deep water" surface gravity waves) where g is the gravity acceleration, k is the wave number equal to $2 \pi/\lambda$.
+Here we also apply developed technique to the important case of Phillips model.
 Section 6 is devoted to numerical results.
 The conclusion is placed in Sect.
 7.

-At the case of sufficiently small steepness $\mu \simeq 0.05$, the Doppler effect appears to be too weak to explain the clearly observed difference of $\omega^{-5}$ spectrum and experimental results, at least in the region of universal frequencies $\omega/\omega_p \simeq 5-10$.
-This fact makes too detailed inspection redundant.

-However, it is worth to say, that at higher frequencies the Doppler shifting can play very important role.
-This fact cannot influence on interpretation of experimental data at moderate frequencies though.
-At our standpoint the only conclusive interpretation of observed spectrum $\omega^{-4}$ is treating it as weak turbulent Kolmogorov-Zakharov spectrum.
-It is worth to add that many direct measurements of spatial spectrum $\Phi(k) = <|\xi_k|^2>$ by photographing of the ocean surface and completely excluding the Doppler effect influence give us in the region of moderately high wave numbers the expectable result

-This fact is in great accordance with frequency spectrum $F(\omega) \simeq \omega^{-4}$ at the absence of Doppler shifting.
+In the case of relatively small background velocities (with respect to phase velocity) the Doppler effect appears to be too weak (the first correction to the Phillips spectrum is proportional to $\sim (v \omega/g)^2$) in a wide range of frequencies.
+In an opposite case of high speed background Doppler shifting is very important and gives us at high frequencies another asymptotic tail $\sim \omega^{-3}$.
+Numerical results are in good agreement with analytic asymptotics and give us information about spectra distortion in the intermediate range of frequencies.